9 Major Difference Between Learning and Training

 1.Can both occur simultaneously?

-Yes, they can.
-Especially in professional settings, individuals might undergo formal training for specific skills.
+Yes, professional settings, individuals might undergo formal training for specific skills.
 While also engaging in a broader learning process that contributes to their overall growth & professional development.

 2.Which one is more important?